prmudgal/documentManagement/README.md

 This Project is document Management System which gives the facility to upload/store/download the documents.

 This code is available under the "MIT License".
 Please see the file LICENSE in this distribution for license terms.
-This document contains the instructions to deploy & start  the project.
+This document contains the instructions to install the required softwares, deploy & start  the project.